Ogmios: Ogma and Ogham

 Ogma is a figure of Irish mythology, an orator and warrior of the Tuatha Dé Danann (a supernatural race in medieval Irish literature often thought to represent euhemerized pre-Christian deities).
 Ogma is described as the inventor of Ogham, an alphabet used to write the early Irish language.
 A relationship between Ogma and Ogmios has been supposed, but scholars have been "hard-pressed to delineate" the relationship between these figures, as James MacKillop has put it.

 The etymologies of Ogma and Ogham are uncertain.
 It is not even certain that their etymologies must be connected.
 As Bernhard Maier has pointed out, the tradition which connects Ogma to Ogham is late, and may only reflect the superficial similarity of the two words.
 The proposal to explain Ogma as a reflex of Ogmios may pose phonological difficulties.
 The development of proto-Celtic "gm" in Irish is not clear.
-If it developed like "gn", the initial g would be dropped, in which case proto-Celtic Ogmo- would have give rise to Middle Irish *Úam or *Óm rather than Ogma.
+If it developed like "gn", the initial g would be dropped, in which case proto-Celtic Ogmo- would have given rise to Middle Irish *Úam or *Óm rather than Ogma.
 If this is the case, a relationship between Ogma and Ogmios would have to be explained by a late borrowing from Gaulish, which creates chronological difficulties for an etymology connecting Ogma and Ogham.
 On the other hand, given the state of the evidence, Ranko Matasović entertains the possibility that "g" was preserved before "m" in the transition to Irish.